-This report presents an updated integrated stock assessment for toothfish in Falkland Islands waters, using data up to the end of 2023.
-It is the second consecutive assessment where tag-recapture data were used as an index of absolute abundance, thus reducing model reliance on commercial CPUE data.
-Even though widely used as an index of relative abundance in stock assessment, shortcomings of commercial CPUE data are well known (Harley et al. 2001; Maunder and Punt 2004; Ye and Dennis 2009; Thorson et al. 2017; Maunder et al. 2006, 2020).
-Tag-recapture data are used routinely in toothfish stock assessments in CCAMLR waters; assessments for South Georgia, South Sandwich Islands, Heard and McDonald Islands, Kerguelen, Crozet Island, and Ross Sea all use extensive longterm tag-recapture datasets (Earl and Readdy 2023; Readdy and Earl 2023; Masere and Ziegler 2023; Massiot-Granier et al. 2023a, 2023b; Mormede et al. 2023).
-In comparison, the Falkland Islands toothfish tagging programme is still in development; it commenced in 2016, but the tagging effort varied widely over time.
-The initial goal of tagging 3000 fish was achieved in 2016-2018, followed by a considerable decrease in tagging efforts in 2019-2020.
-The programme has been expanded and extended as a long-term protocol in 2021, aiming to tag ~1000 fish annually (roughly one fish per tonne of TAC) to support the stock assessment.
-The current stock assessment was informed by ~5500 releases and ~380 recaptures (once within-year and out-of-zone recaptures were excluded).
-These numbers are still low, but future assessments will benefit from the extended tagging protocol, and updating the model with new tag-recapture data has become a routine task now that R and CASAL codes have been established.
+This report presents an updated integrated stock assessment for toothfish in Falkland Islands waters, using data up to the end of 2024.
+It is the third consecutive assessment in which tag-recapture data have been used as an index of absolute abundance, thus reducing model reliance on commercial CPUE data.
+Although commercial CPUE data are widely used as an index of relative abundance in stock assessments, their shortcomings are well known (Harley et al. 2001; Maunder and Punt 2004; Ye and Dennis 2009; Thorson et al. 2017; Maunder et al. 2006, 2020).
+Tag-recapture data are routinely employed in toothfish stock assessments in CCAMLR waters; extensive long-term tag-recapture datasets are utilised for assessments in South Georgia, South Sandwich Islands, Heard and McDonald Islands, Kerguelen, Crozet Island, and Ross Sea (Earl and Readdy 2023; Readdy and Earl 2023; Masere and Ziegler 2023; Massiot-Granier et al. 2023a, 2023b; Mormede et al. 2023).
+In comparison, the Falkland Islands toothfish tagging programme is still relatively new; it began in 2016, although the tagging effort has varied widely between years.
+The initial goal of tagging 3,000 fish was achieved between 2016 and 2018, followed by a considerable decrease in tagging efforts in 2019-2020.
+The programme was expanded and formalised as a long-term protocol in 2021, aiming to tag approximately 1,000 fish annually (one fish per tonne of TAC) to support the stock assessment.
+Since the extension, tagging has predominantly been conducted during dedicated surveys, aiming to cover the entire fishing area.
+In 2024, the tagging programme underwent further formalisation, with the fishing area delineated based on the distribution of fishing effort over the most recent five years and then divided into six geographically distinct sub-areas.
+The required number of tags was allocated among sub-areas in proportion to the fishing effort (Le Luherne and Desmet 2025).
+As of 2024, fish are being tagged with a single (large) tag instead of two (one small, one large); this needs to be accounted for when calculating tag-shedding rates in future assessments.
+The current stock assessment was informed by approximately 6,700 releases and around 450 recaptures (once withinyear and out-of-zone recaptures were excluded).
+These numbers remain low compared to some toothfish assessments (e.g. for South Georgia, with upwards of 58,000 releases and 7,800 recaptures by the end of 2022); given its significance for the stock assessment, the tagging programme should be continued and established as a permanent requirement.